-Crushing and snorting Xanax is common among people who misuse drugs.
-This method of misuse causes a more immediate high than swallowing Xanax, increases the risk of dependence and addiction, and causes many harmful effects, including sinus and nasal damage.
+Crushing and snorting Xanax (alprazolam) is common among people who misuse drugs.
+This method of misuse causes a more immediate high than swallowing Xanax, increases the risk of dependence, withdrawal and addiction, and causes many harmful effects, including sinusitis, nosebleeds and perforated nasal septum.

 What Happens When You Crush & Snort Xanax?

 Crushing and snorting Xanax can release an entire dose’s power in seconds.
 Compared to taking Xanax orally, snorting it induces a more intense high with a more rapid onset of effects.